Organic from China – Ukraine war – due to a shortage of feed, Bio Suisse is relaxing the rules

 It is not the only measure taken by Bio Suisse.
 The association now also allows the import of rapeseed and linseed as well as sunflower seeds and soya from Europe according to the European organic standard.
 So far, this has only been possible if the farms produce according to the stricter Biobud guidelines.
 For example, farms were not allowed to grow conventional goods alongside organic ones, which Euro-Bio, on the other hand, allows.

 It is unclear whether this will solve the problem of the scarcity of feed.
 Especially since the German farmers’ association has already warned that organic fodder is becoming scarce because of the Ukraine war.
-The camps could be empty in a few weeks.
+The camps might be empty in a few weeks.

 Then the German organic farms would have to resort to conventional feed.
 This is not planned at Bio Suisse.
 Although five percent conventional feed is now allowed for eggs, this is still within the standard guidelines of the association.